CraterCrash/godot-orchestrator-examples/README.md

 ## Have an example, want to contribute?

-If you have an example, and you'd like to contribute that to this repository, please follow these introductions:
+If you have an example, and you'd like to contribute that to this repository, please follow these instructions:

 1. Add your project in a subdirectory of this repository.
 For example, if you're contributing a 3D example of a first-person camera controller, a directory named `fps-camera-controller-3d`.